Generating Fair Universal Representations using Adversarial Models: FURs via Generative Adversarial Models

-Thus far, we have focused on a setting where the data holder has access to $P(X,S)$.
-When $P(X,S)$ is known, the data holder can simply solve the constrained minimax optimization problem in \eqref{eq:generalopt} (game-theoretic version of the CFUR formulation) to obtain an encoding/decorrelation scheme that would perform best against a chosen type of adversary.
-In the absence of $P(X,S)$, we propose a data-driven version of the CFUR formulation that allows the data holder to learn decorrelation schemes directly from a dataset $\mathcal{D} = \{(x_{(i)},s_{(i)})\}_{i = 1}^{n}$.
-Under the data-driven version of the CFUR formulation, we represent the decorrelation scheme via a generative model $g(X;\theta_{p})$ parameterized by $\theta_{p}$.
-This generative model takes $X$ as input and outputs $X_r$.
-In the training phase, the data holder learns the optimal parameters $\theta_p$ by competing against a \textit{computational adversary}: a classifier modeled by a neural network $h(g(X;\theta_{p}); \theta_a)$ parameterized by $\theta_{a}$.
+Thus far, we have focused on a setting where the curator has access to the statistics $P(X,S)$ thereby solving the constrained minimax optimization problem in \eqref{eq:generalopt} (game-theoretic version of the FUR formulation) to obtain a $g$ that performs best against a chosen adversary.
+In practice, $P(X,S)$ is impossible to compute.
+To this end, we propose a data-driven version of the FUR formulation that allows the data holder to learn a generative decorrelator from an $n$-sample dataset $\mathcal{D} = \{(x_{(i)},s_{(i)})\}_{i = 1}^{n}$ via a generative model $g(X;\theta_{p})$ that is parameterized by $\theta_{p}$.
+This generative model takes $X$ (or $(X,S)$) as input and outputs $X_r$.
+In the training phase, the data holder learns the optimal parameters $\theta_p$ by competing against a \textit{computational adversary}: a classifier modeled by a neural network $h(g(X;\theta_{p}); \theta_a)$ that is parameterized by $\theta_{a}$.
 In the evaluation phase, the performance of the learned decorrelation scheme can be tested under a strong adversary that is computationally unbounded and has access to dataset statistics.
 We follow this procedure in the next section.

-In theory, the functions $h$ and $g$ can be arbitrary.
-However, in practice, we need to restrict them to a rich hypothesis class.
-Figure~\ref{fig:gap} shows an example of the CFUR model in which the generative decorrelator and adversary are modeled as deep neural networks.
-For a fixed $h$ and $g$, if $S$ is binary and the log-loss is used, we can quantify the adversary's {\textit{empirical loss}} using cross entropy
+While, in theory, the functions $h$ and $g$ can be arbitrary, in practice, they are best approximated by a well-chosen rich hypothesis class.
+Fig.~\ref{fig:gap} illustrates a FUR model in which $h$ and $g$ are both modeled as deep neural networks (DNNs).
+For a fixed $h$ and $g$, binary $S$ and $\ell=\ell_1$ (log-loss for $\alpha=1$), the adversary's {\textit{empirical loss}} using cross entropy is given by

-It is easy to generalize cross entropy to the multi-class case using the softmax function.
-The optimal model parameters are the solutions to